onera/paradigm/training/Python/01_Introduction/introduction.md

 As the CWIPI library was already well used in the academic and industrial communities, it was retained, but its entire algorithmic core was replaced by ParaDiGM.

-## Goal
+## Objectives

 An efficient parallel algorithm takes much longer to write and validate than a sequential one.
 A simple sequential operation can become very difficult if you want to maintain good load balancing and memory balancing during all algorithm steps.

 Mettre image de la planche des fonctionnalites illustrees ....

-ParaDiGM aims to offer a set of efficient services to simplify the writing of massively parallel distributed simulation software, from reading data files to writing results.
+ParaDiGM aims to offer a set of efficient services to simplify the writing of massively parallel distributed numerical simulation software, from reading data files to writing results.
 Numerical codes are generally based on a discretization of the study domain which can take the form of an unstructured mesh.
-ParaDiGM offers some services for unstructured meshes.
-Most ParaDiGM services are based on unstructured mesh data.
+ParaDiGM only offers some services for unstructured meshes.

+## API

+The API has been designed to be as user-friendly and intuitive as possible.
+All functionalities are in object form.
+To use a feature, the user creates an object and then provides the necessary data in the form of arrays and scalars.
+Once all the data has been provided, the user executes the feature compute.
+As with data, results are retrieved in the form of arrays or ParaDiGM objects.
+All concrete results required by the user are obtained directly by dedicated functions, without the need for abstract intermediate structures.
+User manipulation of abstract ParaDiGM objects is reduced to a strict minimum.

+The native API is in C and can be used in C/C++ software.

+Two other APIs are available.
+The first one is in Python/Numpy, automatically generated from Cython, and the second one is in Fortran using Fortran's iso-c-binding interfaces.These APIs are not simply direct interfaces to C functions.
+They have been designed to be user-friendly and intuitive in each language.
+The Python API reinforces the notion of objects, and results are provided in the form of dictionaries.
+The Fortran API takes Fortran pointers as input/output and not c_ptr types with which Fortran developers are unfamiliar.
+The C API contains pointer arrays.
+This notion is not defined in Fortran.
+When giving data or retrieving results in this form, the user must use the Fortran **pdm_pointer_array** intermediate structure.

 ## Licence

-ParaDiGM is licensed under LGPL V3.0
+ParaDiGM is licensed under LGPL V3.0.

 ## Diffusion